 - You're paying for benefits you don't need.

-- You need more benefits than you needed before.
+- You need more benefits.

 Can I switch policies?

 In most cases, you won't have a right under Federal law to switch Medigap policies, unless one of these applies:

 - You're eligible under a specific circumstance or guaranteed issue rights

 - You're within your 6-month Medigap open enrollment period

 You don't have to wait a certain length of time after buying your first Medigap policy before you can switch to a different Medigap policy.

 See the situations below on switching Medigap policies.